Kemarus/.dotfiles/README.md

 ### vim
 - `.vimrc`: config file for vim.
 - `.vimrc.bepo`: remaping for `fr-bepo` layout.

-### Xorg
-- `.xinitrc`: used to execute programs when starting X server.
-I don't use it for now (I use a display manager, LightDM).
-- `.Xresources`: defines settings for urxvt.

 ### X11*
 - `X11/xorg.conf.d/00-keyboard.conf`: keyboard config file for Xorg.
 Changes layout to `fr-bepo`, remaps caps lock to backspace and modifies keyboard rate.